MooMaker/General-overview/README.md

 # General-overview

-MooMaker introduces framework for individual market makers to price CoW swap users through offchain signed bids.
+MooMaker introduces framework for individual market makers to price CoW swap user orders through offchain signed bids.
 A designated CoW solver receives batch data and sends request to makers to swap particular tokens launching an offchain auction.
 During auction makers submit their EIP-712 signed bids and the best bid is displayed to solver as a solution which he may pick as the best one to pass to CoW driver.

 Purpose of MooMaker: